50 Best Gifts For Hikers & Outdoors Enthusiasts

 While I always think a hiker should be able to read a map and compass, it doesn’t hurt to have some up to date technology.
 There are multiple types of GPS trackers, but I recommend one that can be tracked by your phone.

 Most people won’t be hiking in subzero weather, so they won’t need an arctic capable parka.
 However, it can get chilly on a trail and having a thin but breathable jacket can be very useful!
+And trust me, traveling clothing is always appreciated for a hiker!

 This isn’t mainly for hiking, but for people who plan to camp outside during a hike.
 There are plenty of places around the world where campers may come across bears and like most animals, bears like food.
 Its essential to have some food storage system to keep food away from scavenging bears at night, hence why this hanging system was made!
 Let your friends keep their goods safe by having suspend-able bags to hang high enough out of reach of wildlife!